opensafely-core/ehrql/docs/tutorial/working-with-frames-and-series/index.md

 9 | 9 | 2015-03-14
 ```

-## Transform input data into output data
+## Transform tables into a dataset

+Your task, as a researcher, is to transform tables
-ehrQL tables, such as `patients` and `medications`, contain input data.
+— such as `patients` and `medications` —
-As a researcher, your task is to transform them into a dataset.
+into a dataset.
-A dataset has one row per patient and contains output data.

-Let's look at how we might transform input data into output data.

 ### Transform an event frame into a patient frame